On automorphic points in polarized deformation rings: Introduction

 \subsubsection{Acknowledgements}

 I would like to thank Frank Calegari for many helpful discussions; the main idea used in this article had its genesis in our joint work \cite{MeFrank}.
 I would like to thank Gebhard B\"{o}ckle for comments on a previous version of this article.
 I would like to thank Toby Gee for questions and correspondence that led to an improvement of the main results, namely replacing ``Fontaine--Laffaille" with ``potentially diagonalizable."
+Finally, I would like the thank the referee for their corrections and helpful comments.